SAL778/SIC-CoHive/docs/UserStories.md

 4. Deleted assets or rooms no longer appear in the booking system.

 2.04 - Booking
-As an admin, I want to restrict certain assets to users with special UserType Labels, so that important assets are protected.
+As an admin, I want to restrict certain assets to users with special AccessType Labels, so that important assets are protected.

 Acceptance Tests